tke578/barchart/README.md

 Timeout issues do sometimes occur when fetching  with `asycnc` since data is loaded onto the DOM asynchronous.
-A Timeout Exception will be raised `barchart.helpers.errors.TimeoutError` At the moment, it takes about 1 minute to fetch and parse 10
+A Timeout Exception will be raised `barchart.helpers.errors.TimeoutError` At the moment, it takes about 1 minute to fetch and parse 10-12 pages.

-If a parsing exception is raised, create a issue ticket so I can take a look at.
+If a parsing exception is raised, create a issue ticket.
 Parsing exceptions `barchart.helpers.errors.ParsingError: Parsing error: Index error on table headers, check response`

-At the moment,
 Sometimes barchart likes to suppress most of their data at different times of day.